How to Create Watercolor Calligraphy – The Basics

 Brushes

 I prefer using Pentel Aquash Water Brush Pens for watercolor lettering so I can control the amount of liquid in my work.
-Also, they feel more natural to write with than a paintbrush.
+Also, these pens feel more natural to write with than a paintbrush.
 But you totally can use a paintbrush if you want!
 Just get a round one and you’re set.

 Paints